 I think you’ll actually be surprised by how little you actually need — remember, you can always buy extra stuff at a local store, particularly in a big city.
 Readers, have any of you worked in a hot desk environment, where you didn’t have an assigned office space?
 What are the essentials you need for a hot desking situation?

-(Pictured: Hot desking, originally uploaded to Flickr by Adam Tinworth.)
+(2020 updated images (professional woman working on laptop outside) via Stencil.
+Originally pictured: Hot desking, uploaded to Flickr by Adam Tinworth.)